NY Business Facts

-New York’s economy is the third largest in the country, with a gross state product of $1.44 trillion.
-It is outranked by California and Texas.
+New York’s economy is the third-largest in the country, with a gross state product of $1.44 trillion.
+Only California and Texas outrank the Empire State.
 If it were a country, it would rate as the 12th or 13th largest economy in the world.
+New York is home to millions of small businesses and there is a large talent pool living in and around the area.

-New York City is one of the world’s largest center of finance, and is home to the New York Stock Exchange and NASDAQ.
+One of the world’s largest centers for finance, NYC and is home to the New York Stock Exchange and NASDAQ.
 The greater Manhattan area is the US’s leading center of banking, finance, media, and telecommunication.

 New York Business Statistics